 Crocker Art Museum

 The Crocker serves as the primary regional resource for the study and appreciation of fine art.
-The Museum offers a diverse spectrum of special exhibitions and programs to complement its collections of Californian art, works on paper, European art, international ceramics, photography and Asian, African and Oceanic art.
+The Museum offers a diverse spectrum of special exhibitions and programs to complement its collections of Californian art, works on paper, European art, international ceramics, photography and Asian, African, and Oceanic art.

-Making Midtown the center for culture, creativity and vibrancy in Sacramento’s urban core.
+Making Midtown the center for culture, creativity, and vibrancy in Sacramento’s urban core.

 Sacramento Rainbow Chamber of Commerce

-LGBT business owners, professionals and allies in the six-county Greater Sacramento region.
+LGBTQ business owners, professionals and allies in the six-county Greater Sacramento region.
 Chamber hosts monthly mixers and regular professional development workshops for members.